OlgaCarvalho/beautiful-jekyll/work.md

 * Java, by *Codeacademy*

 #### 🎬 Webinars
+* TOP Vulnerabilities and Recommendations - Overview 2021, by *Integrity*
 * Cyber Threat Intelligence & Forensics Analysis, by *Hardsecure, Segurança em Sistemas de Informação*
 * UX UI Design, by *Noesis*
 * Agile, by *NOS*